 Employers should give sufficient time off for a nurse’s recovery treatment.
 This may begin with the employee taking paid sick leave or vacation time, followed by unpaid leave if necessary.
 The fact that the employee is undergoing treatment and what that treatment is for should be kept confidential, and should not be disclosed to any person or organization (including state nursing boards) without the employee’s permission.

-As soon as a nurse has successfully completed an addiction treatment program, the employer should facilitate a return to work plan with the help of the individual and their treatment providers.
+As soon as a nurse has successfully completed an addiction treatment program, the employer should facilitate a return-to-work plan with the help of the individual and their treatment providers.
 Efforts should be made to minimize the stigma the nurse in recovery may feel or be subjected to by coworkers.
-Despite confidentiality measures, many coworkers will be at least somewhat aware of the recovering nurse’s addiction issues due to temporary restrictions that may be placed in regard to dispensing and administering certain kinds of drugs.

 To ensure long-term sobriety, the nurse in recovery should seek out peer-to-peer support during and after attending a treatment program.
-If there isn’t a peer support program already established at their workplace or through their rehab facility, they can find help through the AANA Peer Assistance Resource Directory.
+If there isn’t a peer support program already established at their workplace or through their rehab facility, they can find help through the American Association of Nurse Anesthesiology (AANA) at the AANA Helpline.